refi64/protic/README.md

 ### Expressions

-pH comes with an easy-to-use expression language.
+protic comes with an easy-to-use expression language.
 The syntax will be explained in further detail later, but here's the gist of things:

 Everything is either a string or null.
 You can use a string by surrounding its contents